-Research on the potential of urban wind energy generation is still relatively scarce, but academic interest in the topic is growing constantly.
-The most studied topics are the turbulent, random nature of urban wind flows and, closely connected, the technical design of SWTs.
 The rough urban ground surface creates turbulences, overall unstable and unpredictable wind conditions.
 Site-specific characteristics, such as wind-shielding constructions or trees, as well as wake effects caused by the installation of multiple turbines must be considered thoroughly before a specific investment project in SWTs is undertaken (WINDExchange, 2020).

-However, for a large-scale assessment of the wind energy production potential in a region or city, tedious data collection is costly, time-consuming, and inconvenient.
-Existing studies assess wind characteristics for rough ground surfaces through digital elevation models (Di Sabatino et al., 2008; Kent et al., 2019), computational fluid dynamic simulations (Simões and Estanqueiro, 2016; Toja-Silva et al., 2018) or LiDAR data (Bonczak and Kontokosta, 2019; von der Grün et al., 2020).
-Simões et al. (Simões et al.) develop a simplified approach to choose adequate locations for SWTs in cities which, however, still seems difficult to apply to a large scale preliminary assessment of urban wind production potential.
+Additionally, the natural ground roughness might considerably influence the final overall height of the building and therefore the wind speed at its roof.
+Since tedious data collection on individual sites is costly, time-consuming and inconvenient for the large-scale assessment of the urban geography and the geometry of buildings, 3D-models pose a next to best approach.
+They are ideal to take the natural ground roughness in a specific area into account, while also providing geometrical data of existing buildings.
+However, 3D-models are only provided by some (regional) governments (e.g. the Senate Administration for Urban Development and Housing in Berlin, Germany) or must be bought from private providers (Milojevic-Dupont et al., 2020).
+Milojevic-Dupont et al. (2020) developed a method to predict building heights based on a machine learning method that is fed with openly available 2D-geometrical data on urban form and a small amount of domain knowledge from the specific study site.
+The appliance of their method showed very promising results (prediction of building heights with an average error below 2.5 m), although it performed worse for high-rise buildings than for low-rise buildings.
+Other existing studies assess wind characteristics for rough ground surfaces through digital elevation models (Di Sabatino et al., 2008; Kent et al., 2019), computational fluid dynamic simulations (Simões and Estanqueiro, 2016; Toja-Silva et al., 2018) or LiDAR data (Bonczak and Kontokosta, 2019; von der Grün et al., 2020).
+Simões et al. (2009) develop a simplified approach to choose adequate locations for SWTs in cities which, however, still seems difficult to apply to a large scale preliminary assessment of urban wind production potential.